 Register your bike

-The Naperville Police Department reminds all bicyclists to obey all of the traffic signs and rules of the road required by law as they apply to bicycles, do not wear head-sets while riding, maintain bicycles with proper air inflated in tires and “Don’t forget to wear a helmet for a safe and enjoyable ride!”
+The Naperville Police Department reminds all bicyclists to obey all of the traffic signs and rules of the road required by law as they apply to bicycles, do not wear head-sets while riding, maintain bicycles with proper air inflated in tires and always wear a helmet!
+Here are a few more bicycle safety recommendations:

 Invest in a Good Lock